How Does Leverage Trading Affect Profit?

 A 5-point move in the market with a $2 profit per point is not much and will result in a profit of only $10.

-However, using a leverage ratio of 1:20 will increase the profit 20 times and your 5-point spread bet will now result in a $200 profit.
+However, using a ratio of 1:20 will increase the profit 20 times and your 5-point spread bet will now result in a $200 profit.

 You can use our spread betting calculator to find out how leverage can increase your profit while spread betting.